Canonical Decompositions of 3-Connected Graphs: Properties of tri-separations

 \begin{prop} For every 3-connected graph~$G$, the following assertions are equivalent: \begin{enumerate} \item $G$ is internally 4-connected or~$G\in\{K_4,K_{3,3}\}$; \item every 3-separation of $G$ is trivial or~$G=K_4$; \item all tri-separations of~$G$ are trivial or $G=K_4$; \item all strong tri-separations of~$G$ are trivial. \end{enumerate} \end{prop}

-\begin{proof} $\neg$\ref{ItemTetra_neu}$\to\neg$\ref{ItemTetra}.
-As all 3-separations of~$K_{3,3}$ are trivial and $K_4$ is excluded, $G$ is none of these graphs.
-Let $(A,B)$ be a nontrivial 3-separation of~$G$.
-If a cycle in the side $A$ included only one vertex of $A\sm B$, then two vertices of the separator $A\cap B$ are adjacent.
-Making the same argument with the roles of \lq $A$\rq\ and \lq $B$\rq\ interchanged, we deduce that the separator $A\cap B$ contains two adjacent vertices or $A\sm B$ and $B\sm A$ both have size at least two.
-Thus $G$ is not internally 4-connected.
+\begin{proof} \ref{ItemTetra}$\rightarrow$\ref{ItemTetra_neu}.
+If $G$ is internally 4-connected or $G=K_{3,3}$, then every 3-separation $(A,B)$ of $G$ has a side ($A$, say) that induces a claw; in particular, $G[A]$ contains no cycle, so $(A,B)$ is trivial.

 $\neg$\ref{ItemTrivial1}$\to\neg$\ref{ItemTetra_neu}.
 Let $(A,B)$ be a nontrivial tri-separation of $G$.
+Recall that $A\sm B$ and $B\sm A$ are nonempty by the definition of mixed-separation.
 For each edge in $S(A,B)$ we pick one of its endvertices and add it to both sides.
 We pick these endvertices so that we preserve that $A\sm B$ and $B\sm A$ are nonempty.
 This is possible as $G$ has at least five vertices.
 As this preserves nontriviality, we end up with a nontrivial 3-separation of $G$.

 Clearly \ref{ItemTrivial1}$\to $\ref{ItemTrivial2}.

 $\neg$\ref{ItemTetra}$\to\neg$\ref{ItemTrivial2}.
 As $G$ is not internally 4-connected and $G\notin\{K_4,K_{3,3}\}$, we may let $(A,B)$ be a 3-separation of~$G$ none of whose sides induces a claw.
 Let~$X:=A\cap B$.
 If $G$ had at most four vertices, then~$G$ would be a~$K_4$, contradicting our assumption, so we have~$|G|\ge 5$.